-- 6.1 Cabinet are requested to (a) approve the progress of the Council Plan as at 31st March 2021 including replacement of an indicator (section 4.6) and target amendment (section 4.8); (b) note our response to the Covid-19 pandemic so far; and (c) submit the report and appendices to the Audit and Scrutiny Committee for consideration at the next available date. - 7.
-Implications/Socio-economic Duty
+6.1 The Audit and Scrutiny Committee are requested to (a) note the progress of the Council Plan as at 31st March 2021 including replacement of an indicator (section 4.6) and target amendment (section 4.8); and (b) note our response to the Covid-19 pandemic so far.

+7. Implications/Socio-economic Duty